micmejia/bible-dump/AMPC/Luke/Luke 8.md

-And her spirit returned [[^t]from death], and she arose immediately; and He directed that she should be given something to eat.
+And her spirit returned [from death], and she arose immediately; and He directed that she should be given something to eat.